perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

-# Installation of Perturbo
+# Docker containers: General information and usage for Perturbo

 Installing Perturbo can be complicated due to the fact that it depends on other packages, such as Quantum Espresso, HDF5, LAPACK, etc.
 Therefore, there are 2 scenarios for installing our package - from scratch and using containers.
 During the workshop you will use the second method, so now we will take a closer look at it, as well as discuss the testing procedure for Perturbo.
+For the installation from scratch, please check the [slides](https://www.docker.com)

 ## Usage of containers